CanHepC National Indigenous Roadmap RFP

 This RFP is an open call for consultants to provide a comprehensive proposal on strategies to consult Indigenous people within Canada for the creation of a CanHepC Roadmap for the elimination of Hepatitis C. The proposal must include the following elements:

-- Lead a multiple vested-party process to reach consensus on priority recommendations towards elimination efforts and mobilize partners around shared priorities and actions to eliminate hepatitis C by 2030.
+- Lead a multiple vested-party process to reach consensus on guiding principles, and priority recommendations towards elimination efforts and mobilize partners around shared priorities and actions to eliminate hepatitis C by 2030.
 Broadly this includes:

 - Addressing specific challenges and barriers (including COVID-19 impact, stigma etc.) to hepatitis C elimination efforts, including tools to implement, effective ways of working and communicating to maximize efforts.